VibeHarboe/Introduction-to-Statistics/README.md

 ## 🌍 Why This Matters

 Understanding statistics is foundational to any data career.
-This project bridges theory and application — making statistical concepts both intuitive and actionable for real-world business and analytics problems.
+This project bridges theory and SQL application — making statistical concepts both intuitive and operational for real-world analytics and decision-making.

 ---